microsoft/ivy/doc/examples/client_server_example.md

 title: Invariants
 ---

-The most basic technique for proving correctness in IVy is to construct an inductive invariant.
-IVy makes this easier by providing tools to visualize the failures of inductive proofs and suggest possible refinements to the proof.
+In this tutorial, we'll learn how to make an abstract model of a simple protocol and prove a property of it using an *inductive invariant*.
+This is usually the first step in designing and implementing a protocol in Ivy.

-An *safety invariant* is a formula or a set of formulas that has the following properties:
+An invariant of a system is a formula about the system's state that is always true.
+Invariants are the simplest class of properties that we specify about systems.
+An *inductive* invariant is a formula or a set of formulas that has the following key properties:

 - *initiation*: It is true in all initial states of the program.

-- *safety*: If it is true in a program state, then no exported action can cause an assertion failure starting in that state.

 - *consecution*: If it is true in a state, then after executing any exported action, the formula remains true.

-In this example, we will use IVy's CTI method.
-CTI stands for "counter-example to induction".
-If one of the above conditions fails, IVy tries to construct a *simple* example of the failure.
-We can attempt to correct the proof by *generalizing* from this counter-example.
+Every inductive invariant is an invariant, but not every invariant is inductive.
+An inductive invariant is relatively easy to prove, since we only have to verify the iniation and consecution property, a task which Ivy can usually perform automatically.
+Usually, though, the invariant properties we really want to prove are not inductive and we therefore require some cleverness to *strengthen* the desired invariant to make it inductive.

+As we will see, IVy makes this step easier by providing tools to visualize the failures of inductive proofs and suggest possible refinements to the proof.

 # An abstract protocol model

-The following is a very abstract model of a protocol that establishes connections between clients and servers.
+The following Ivy program is a very abstract model of a protocol that establishes connections between clients and servers.
 Each server has a semaphore that is used to guarantee that at any time at most one client can be connected to the server.